13 BEST Nail Art Photography Tips

 For those who DIY their own nails to share on their socials and YouTube channels, it can also be challenging to capture the beauty of your work in a photo or video.

 With these nail photography tips, you'll be able to show off your creations to the world and amaze everyone with your skills!
-So get ready to take your nail art game up a notch!

 So whether you're a newbie or an old pro, here are some tips for taking photos of your nail art that will make jaws drop.
 Enjoy! :)